Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Proofs of Theorems 1, 2 and 3

-\begin{proof} Note that \Cref{algorithm:RI} is parallelizable in the sense that we can deal with each $k \in \{1, \ldots, K\}$ in parallel.
 For convenience, we have broken down the proof in five steps, each of which is applied to every $k \in \{1, \ldots, K\}$.
 Before proceeding to the details, we have an overview of all steps.

 In {\bf Step 1}, we are to show that each working interval $(s, e)$ contains one and only one true change point, and the two endpoints are well separated; {\bf Step 2} shows that the population CUSUM statistics within each working interval has good performances; the reasoning of the choices of the parameters in Algorithms~\ref{algorithm:USVT} and \ref{algorithm:RI}, and the good performances of the sampler CUSUM statistics in large probability events, will be detailed in {\bf Step 3}; additional probability controls regarding data splitting are demonstrated in {\bf Step 4}; and finally to show the localization rates, we are to transfer the network CUSUM statistics into a univariate case in {\bf Step 5}.